tskit-dev/tskit-rust/README.md

 This crate provides [rust](https://www.rust-lang.org/) bindings to [tskit](https://github.com/tskit-dev/tskit).

+This package provides the following:

-Currently, we only provide low-level bindings to the C API of both `tskit` and `kastore`.
+1. Low-level bindings to the C API of both `tskit` and `kastore`.
    We use [bindgen](https://docs.rs/bindgen) to automatically generate the bindings.
+2. The struct ``tskit_rust::TableCollection`, which wraps
+   `tsk_table_collection_t`.
+The wrapper is currently incomplete, supporting only node, edge, site, mutation, and population tables.
+The remaining tables will happen "soon".
+3. An error handling system that maps `tskit` error codes to `rust` errors while preserving error messages.

 The overview is: